Phan Văn Hùm: Rejection of the Vietminh, and execution

 According to his comrade Ngo Van, who in later exile was to be the chief witness and historian of the Trotskyist movement in Vietnam, Phan Văn Hùm survived the massacre of his comrades in October 1945 at the Thị Nghè bridge by French and British troops.
 Later, in the same month, he was hunted down by the Vietminh security led by Dương Bạch Mai, with whom he had originally collaborated on La Lutte, and, meeting the same fate as Thâu, was executed early in 1946.

-Mai Huỳnh Hoa
+Mai Huỳnh Hoa, his wife

-Phan Văn Hùm was survived by his wife, the writer and poet Mai Huỳnh Hoa.
-She had been a member of the Communist Party, and had first met Hùm when at a meeting he was addressing she stood up and cried "Down with the Trotskyist Phan Văn Hùm".
+Phan Văn Hùm was survived by his second wife, the writer and poet Mai Huỳnh Hoa.
+Herself a former inmate of the Maison Centrale, Hoa, like her father who died in prison in 1933, was a member of the Communist Party.
+She first met Hùm when at a meeting he was addressing she stood up and cried "Down with the Trotskyist Phan Văn Hùm".
 They were married in 1936.

 In 1957, she helped prepare a second edition of his book on the works of her grandfather, the anti-colonial writer and poet Nguyễn Đình Chiểu (Nỗi lòng Đồ Chiểu originally published in 1938), for which she wrote a dedication.
 Mai Huỳnh Hoa died in Ho Chi Minh City in 1987 at the age of 77.